xiaohedith/wedding-invitation/streamapps/Crypto-Trading-App.md

 CREATE TRIGGER CryptoTraderEventsTrigger WITH ( interval = 5 sec );

 /*
-This app reads every 5 seconds the close prices FROM Coinbase, Bitstamp an
+This app reads every 5 seconds the close prices FROM Coinbase, Bitstamp and Bitflyer exchanges APIs.
+Then it calculates the average prices within 10 events window and creates a "BUY/SELL" trading strategy.
+The close and aver